techiediaries/techiediaries/_posts/2020/angular-9/2019-06-21-angular-elementref.md

 ---
 layout: post
-title: "Understanding Angular 8 ElementRef by Example"
+title: "Understanding Angular 9/8 ElementRef by Example"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, we'll be seeing an example of ElementRef with Angular 8.
-We'll use the online Stackblitz development IDE, so you don't need to set up your development environment  or create an Angular project for this quick example." tags : [angular , angular8]
+excerpt: "In this tutorial, we'll be seeing an example of ElementRef with Angular 9/8.
+We'll use the online Stackblitz development IDE, so you don't need to set up your development environment  or create an Angular project for this quick example"
+date: 2020-03-12
+tags : [angular , angular-9]
 ---

-In this tutorial, we'll be seeing an example of `ElementRef` with Angular 8.
-We'll use the online Stackblitz development IDE, so you don't need to set up your development environment  or create an Angular project for this quick example.
+In this tutorial, we'll be seeing an example of `ElementRef` with Angular 9/8.
+We'll use the online Stackblitz development IDE, so you don't need to set up your development environment  or create an Angular 9/8 project for this quick example.

 Visit the [https://stackblitz.io/](https://stackblitz.io/) website.
 If you don't have an account, you can simply use GitHub to quickly sign up then create a new Angular app.

-## What's `ElementRef`?
+## What's Angular `ElementRef`?

-Before writing any code, let's see what's `ElementRef` is and what it's used for.
+Before writing any code, let's see what's `ElementRef` is and what it's used for in Angular.

 According to the [official docs](https://angular.io/api/core/ElementRef)

-> `ElementRef` is a wrapper around a native element inside of a View.
+> Angular `ElementRef` is a wrapper around a native element inside of a View.

 It's simply a class that wraps native DOM elements in the browser and allows you to work with the DOM by providing the `nativeElement` object which exposes all the methods and properties of the native elements.

-## A Simple Example!
+## A `ElementRef` Example with Angular 9/8

-Let's now see a simple example for how to access the DOM using the `ViewChild` decorator combined with the `ElementRef` interface.
+Let's now see a simple Angular 9 example for how to access the DOM using the `ViewChild` decorator combined with the `ElementRef` interface.
 Go back to your Angular application created in Stackblitz and open the the `src/app/app.component.ts` file.
 Next, add the following changes:

 ```ts
 import { Component, AfterViewInit, ElementRef, ViewChild } from '@angular/core';